ChaymaRhaiem/League-of-legends-op.gg-scrapper-Build-Prediction-with-TF-IDF/README.md

 compute Term Frequency-Inverse Document Frequency (TF-IDF) vectors for each item explanation. <br>
  <br> Now to calculate similarity score,we did a bit of research on which are the easiest methods.
 We found several techniques like euclidean, the Pearson and the cosine similarity scores.
  <br>
-We will be using cosine similarity scores to find the similarity between two movies <br>
+We will be using cosine similarity scores to find the similarity between items  <br>
 One advantage of cosine similarity score is that it is independent of magnitude and is relatively easy and fast to calculate. <br>

 <b> Step 5: </b> Create a get_recommendation function which takes an item name from the user and recommends similar items used by pro playersby taking the cosine simalarity scores of the most similar item explanation. <br>